andrewpareles/scope-tailwind/README.md

 <div className={the_styles_to_add}>
 ```

-We typically don't have complex className logic in our projects, and can fit everything into `className=` tags, so this works for us.
+We typically don't have complex className logic in our projects, and can fit everything into `className=` tags, so this is not a pain for us.
+If you have complex className logic, scope-tailwind is not a good fit.

 ## Details